 FREE with any book purchase!

-The 2014 OBRA Assessment Scheduling Calendar for MDS shows the next quarterly or annual assessment date for each one of the 365 days of the year.
+Shows the next assessment date for each one of the 365 days of the year.

 Long term care Restorative Nursing programs will see some big changes with the expansion of Medicare to cover Maintenance Therapy.